 - Thinly slice the onions and place at the bottom of the slow cooker along with the garlic and rosemary.

 - Sit the lamb roast on top of the onions.
-Season with salt and pepper.
+Season with salt and pepper (or peppercorns if on GAPS Intro).

-- Cook on low for 8 hours or until lamb is tender.
+- Cook on low for 8 hours or until the lamb is tender and falling off the bone.

 Notes